s214735/mlops-project100/reports/README.md

 - **`test_model.py`**: Ensures our models are predicting the correct format
 - **`test_train.py`**: Confirms that our model is training as expected.

 These automated tests help us catch issues early, keeping our application reliable as we continuously update it.
-Originally we also had a `test_data.py`, which checked the data loads and processes.
-However, trouble with google authentication for the bucket made us remove this.
 ### Question 8

 > **What is the total code coverage (in percentage) of your code?
 If your code had a code coverage of 100% (or close**